drmingdrmer/raft-rejoin-bug/raft-rs-replication-bug.md

 }
 ```

-When a node is removed from the cluster, its Progress record is deleted.
-When it rejoins, a new Progress record is created with `matched = 0`.
+Notice the update logic is quite simple: as long as the new index is higher than the current `matched`, it accepts the update.
+When a node gets removed from the cluster, its Progress record is deleted.
+When it rejoins, a brand new Progress record is created with `matched = 0`.

 ## Bug Reproduction Sequence

-The following sequence demonstrates how the bug occurs.
-All events happen within a single term (term=5), which is key to understanding why term-based validation fails.
+Let's walk through a concrete timeline to see how this bug unfolds.
+Pay special attention to the fact that all events happen within a single term (term=5)—this is key to understanding why term-based validation fails.

 ### Event Timeline